yulin-physics/bnta-cli-game/README.md

 ## General info

-This project is a simple textual adventure game that can be played on the command line.
+This project is a simple textual adventure game that can be played on the command line. <br />
-All files outside runGame folder are for learning purposes only, not part of the game.
+All files outside folders are for learning purposes only, not part of the game. <br />

 ## Technologies